-What is UTZ coffee
+What is UTZ certification

 The UTZ mission : “…to create a world where sustainable farming is the norm.
 Sustainable farming helps farmers, workers and their families to fulfill their ambitions and contributes to safeguard the world’s resources, now and in the future.
 Farmers implement good agricultural practices and manage their farms profitably with respect for people and planet; industry invests in and rewards sustainable production, and consumers can enjoy and trust the products they buy.”